0xcaff/extern_traces/README.md

 GoldHEN plugins, emulators and more, easier. if something is broken, please open an issue.

-also if you're building something pushing the limits of the platform, i want to hear from you, my email and X DMs are open.
+if you're building something using this in an interesting way, i want to hear from you, my email and X DMs are open.

+## future plans

+* deeper trace information around coordination primitives (locks, threads, semaphores, queues)
+* collect and display full graphics state
+* make the UI useful for more use cases

+## special thanks

+* illusion for helping me figure out how to hook the global offset table
+* options for helping me think through the wait free data structure design
+* kiwi for showing me how kernel space ps4 code works

 [releases]: https://github.com/0xcaff/extern_traces/releases
 [patch_self.py]: https://github.com/0xcaff/extern_traces/blob/main/patch_self.py